kortschak/goroutine/README.md

 # goroutine identification

-Package goroutine provides a single function that will return the runtime's ID number for the calling goroutine.
+Package goroutine provides functions that will return the runtime's ID number for the calling goroutine or its creator.

 The implementation is derived from Laevus Dexter's comment in Gophers' Slack
 #darkarts, https://gophers.slack.com/archives/C1C1YSQBT/p1593885226448300